bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ES stands for ECMAScript, which is the specification that JavaScript is based on.
 The number that follows is the version of the specification.

 Most browsers support at least ES5, and some even have ES6 (also known as ES2015) support.
-You can check each browser's support (including yours) here:
+You can check each browser’s support (including yours) here:

 -   <span id="280c"><a href="http://kangax.github.io/compat-table/es5/" class="markup--anchor markup--li-anchor" title="http://kangax.github.io/compat-table/es5/">ES5 support</a></span>
 -   <span id="f676"><a href="http://kangax.github.io/compat-table/es6/" class="markup--anchor markup--li-anchor" title="http://kangax.github.io/compat-table/es6/">ES6 support</a></span>